 - How to differentiate UX Design and UI Design

-- What do UX and UI have in common?
+- What are the similarities of UX and UI design?

 - When do I need a UX Designer and when a UI Designer?